thimpat/to-esm/README.md

 ```

-The two libraries used will be easily accessible by the system, and ease the bundling in production.
+The two libraries used will be easily accessible by the system and ease the bundling in production.
 See the importmap section to have a more modular approach.